The top tourist attractions and places to visit in Meknes – a fabulous imperial city only a short day trip from Fes, Morocco.

 Lonelyplanet named Meknes the best city to visit in 2019, and the famous travel community certainly did so for a reason.
 In 1996, the UNESCO put the Historic center on its list of World Heritage sites, it belongs to the top 10 tourist attractions in Morocco, and the city served as the capital of Morocco starting from the mid of the 18th century.

 If you are looking for more reasons to visit the imperial city, then you will love this list of the best things to see in Meknes.
 I took extra care to list all the major tourist attractions and points of interest, and chip in little insiders tips along the way.
+It’s very easy to reach from Fes (read my guide here) and I definitely recommend staying an extra night there to plan a day trip.

 1. Marvel at the majestic Bab Mansour el Aleuj